-I am an Examination Under Oath specialist.
+I am an Examination Under Oath/deposition expert.
 I guide my clients through the EUO process and am extremely successful.
 Some find it strange I know the questions before they are ever asked.
-No one has the extensive real life background in auto theft that I do.
+Few have the extensive real life background in auto theft and forensics that I do.

 Once you retain an attorney you have no direct contact with either the claims representative or the investigator.
-Everything has to go through the attorney and as many know they don’t get back here right away.
+Everything has to go through the attorney and as many know they don’t get back to ight guy e client right away.

 I have 30 years in the investigation field I have 25 years in the court system as an expert witness.
-I’ve been subjected to more depositions and trial testimony than most attorneys.
+I’ve been subjected to more depositions and trial testimony than many.
 Obviously I’ve been successful or I wouldn’t be in business.

 I can provide the same Services as any attorney can do during a claims investigation or a subsequent examination under oath.
-I like many attorneys I actually prepare my clients through the process so they are aware of every detail before they ever face it.
+Unlike many attorneys I actually prepare my clients through the process so they are aware of every detail before they ever face it.

-A retained attorney is so inept that the insurance will be asked a question they’re not comfortable with and it’ll look over the attorney for help.
+A retained attorney is so impotent that the insured will be asked a question they’re not comfortable with and they will look over at the attorney for help.
 The attorney will object.
-You sure gets a short sigh of relief and then his told they have to answer the question anyway.
+You sure get a short sigh of relief and then are told they have to answer the question anyway.
 At that point the insured may think what was the sense of retaining an attorney?
 Exactly!

 So what can I do it’s better than the attorney?
-Can you appear in my examination under oath?
+Can i appear in the examination under oath?

 No, that’s a lawyer game and I would not be invited.
 However what the insured would do is take a break and call me on a dedicated line and we can go over the question and we can address which would be the right answer.
 The insurance could take a break at any given time during an examination under oath.